AxtMueller/Windows-Kernel-Explorer/README.md

 ### About loading driver unsuccessfully
 ##### If WKE prompts "unable to load driver", there may be the following reasons:
 1. Secure boot is enabled.
-2. You are not running WKE as administrator.
+2. WKE doesn't run as administrator.
 3. Anti-Virus software prevents the driver from loading.
 ##### Solutions:
 1. Disable secure boot.